quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Server Packet Handling {#server-pkt-handling}

-If a server receives a packet that has an unsupported version, but the packet is sufficiently large to initiate a new connection for any version supported by the server, it SHOULD send a Version Negotiation packet as described in
+If a server receives a packet that indicates an unsupported version but is large enough to initiate a new connection for any one supported version, the server SHOULD send a Version Negotiation packet as described in
 {{send-vn}}.
 Servers MAY limit the number of packets that it responds to with a Version Negotiation packet.
 Servers MUST drop smaller packets that specify unsupported versions.